diamondj/Restaurant/README.md

-# Website for check health score and violations of restaurants in San Francisco
+# Website for health score in SF restaurant

 Build by Python Flask, SQLite, HTML, CSS, and JavaScript.